Find out if your business is eligible to apply for workers through the FNQ DAMA

 For all nominations a copy of the advertising material used to advertise the position must be provided.

-The standard of labour market testing including duration, content and eligible mediums of advertising, are defined by the Department of Home Affairs.
+The standard of labour market testing for nomination stage, including duration, content and eligible mediums of advertising, are defined by the Department of Home Affairs.
 You can find more information on labour market testing requirements here.

 The market rate requirement for TSS subclass 482 visa holders

-To be endorsed to access the Far North Queensland Designated Area Migration Agreement (FNQ DAMA) you have to show that the overseas worker you are sponsoring will be paid at least the local market rate for the occupation to which they are to be sponsored.
+To be endorsed to access the Far North Queensland Designated Area Migration Agreement (FNQ DAMA) the Chamber needs to be satisfied that the occupants in the positions you are seeking will be paid at least the local market rate for the occupation sought.

-You must demonstrate that the terms and conditions of employment you are offering your overseas worker will be no less than those that you would provide to an equivalently skilled and experienced Australian worker performing the same work at the same location.
+You must demonstrate that the terms and conditions of employment you are offering in respect of the position/s will be no less than those that you would provide to an equivalently skilled and experienced Australian worker performing the same work at the same location.

 The only time the market rate does not apply is when the proposed guaranteed annual earnings of the overseas worker will be at least exemption salary rate set by the Australian Government, which is $250,000 per year.